-The three hectares plantation located close to Andapa has about 9,000 plants which produces maximum ten tons of mainly Bourbon and Thahiti vanilla each year.
+The three hectares plantation located close to Andapa has about 9,000 plants which produce maximum ten tons of mainly Bourbon and Tahiti vanilla each year.
 Additionally, some Pompona as well as some Mangitry Ampotony is grown, but which is not intended as a premium export product as it has a lower vanillin content.

 In 2015, Dylan started a farmers cooperative.
 The cooperative provides agricultural training and equipment to its members, such as flashlights, boots, machetes and raincoats when needed.
 Through education and support, the objective is to help its member farmers grow the highest quality gourmet vanilla.
 As of 2017, there are four member families with eight individual farmers each.
 In total, 32 farmers located in areas stretching from and around Andapa to Sambava are part of the cooperative.